Russian Black Terrier

 Violet with one of her Black Russian Terriers Violet with one of her Black Russian Terriers

 After four days, the English authorities allowed the pups to proceed with the normal six-months quarantine.
-Two years later, in 1999, the original two Russian Black Terriers had a litter of eleven pups from which 'Cleyra', Violet's first Russian Black Terrier was selected to found the breed in UK[1].
+Two years later, in 1999, the original two Black Russian Terriers had a litter of eleven pups from which 'Cleyra', Violet's first Black Russian Terrier was selected on which to establish the breed in UK[1].

 History of the Russian Black Terrier in Australia